 B. Stockholm Convention

 For POPs that are unintentionally generated as the result of human activity, Article 5 of the Convention (“Measures to reduce or eliminate releases from unintentional production”) stipulates that each Party must take “measures to reduce the total releases derived from anthropogenic sources of each of the chemicals listed in Annex C, with the goal of their continuing minimization and, where feasible, ultimate elimination”.
-PCDD, PCDF, HCB, PCB, PeCB, and PCN, specified as dichlorinated naphthalenes (di-CNs), trichlorinated naphthalenes (tri-CNs), tetrachlorinated naphthalenes (tetra-CNs), pentachlorinated naphthalenes (penta-CNs), hexachlorinated naphthalenes (hexa-CNs), heptachlorinated naphthalenes (hepta-CNs) and octachlorinated naphthalene (octa-CN) are listed in Part I of Annex C (“Unintentional production”).
+PCDD, PCDF, HCB, PCB, PeCB, PCN, specified as dichlorinated naphthalenes (di-CNs), trichlorinated naphthalenes (tri-CNs), tetrachlorinated naphthalenes (tetra-CNs), pentachlorinated naphthalenes (penta-CNs), hexachlorinated naphthalenes (hexa-CNs), heptachlorinated naphthalenes (hepta-CNs) and octachlorinated naphthalene (octa-CN) and HCBD are listed in Part I of Annex C (“Unintentional production”).

-Part II of Annex C lists the following industrial source categories which have the potential for comparatively high levels of formation and release of unintentionally produced PCDD, PCDF, HCB, PCB , PeCB, or PCN:
+Part II of Annex C lists the following industrial source categories which have the potential for comparatively high levels of formation and release of unintentionally produced PCDD, PCDF, HCB, PCB , PeCB,, PCN or HCBD:

 (a) Waste incinerators, including co-incinerators of municipal, hazardous or medical waste or of sewage sludge;